nguyenchiencong/nguyenchiencong.github.io/_pages/now.md

 permalink: /now
 ---

-16 may 2025,
+11 july 2025,

 ### Making a video game

 Details on the game [here](/game).

 Things are moving quite fast, from story writing to architectural design to pixel art drawing to programming.
+We need to pay a bit more attention to our health as well.
+I will update if there's something relevant to share.

 <br>
 <hr>